Write stronger stories!

 I also felt like the epilogue didn’t contribute much to the story. . . .

-Once Joseph was beginning his transformation, I was feeling more and more of a need for more context and that need continued out through the rest of the book.
+Once Joseph was beginning his werewolf transformation, I was feeling more and more of a need for more context and that need continued throughout the rest of the book.
 This is a fairly common problem and can stem from a few different things, such as trying to follow the “show, don’t tell” rule too religiously, trying to create tension, or trying to turn context into subtext.

 Context is different than subtext.
 Context is the information the audience needs in order to follow and understand the story.
 For example, I didn’t know enough about Clans Werewolves to understand why it was a bad thing if Joseph turned into that kind.
 I marked spots that I didn’t have enough info or understanding.
 A lack of context leads to the story and its elements feeling vague.
 Vagueness is a problem because when the story is vague, the audience doesn’t feel tension.
-It might sound like it should be the opposite—by withholding information, we make the audience want to keep reading it to get it (which relates more to subtext)—but if the audience doesn’t have enough context, they can’t follow and understand the dynamics of the story well enough to feel any tension, because they don’t have a firm enough grasp on it to anticipate what’s going to happen.
+It might sound like it should be the opposite—by withholding information, we make the audience want to keep reading it to get it (which relates more to subtext)—but if the audience doesn’t have enough context, they can’t follow and understand the story well enough to get invested in what's happening.

 Rather than rewriting and re-explaining everything I mean, I have some articles that will explain this all in more depth that would probably be worth studying to get what I’m saying: